-Since the construction of the biogas plant, Mr. Strese has faced a new challenge every day.
-With a capacity utilization of more than 97%, it has proven that it masters them all.
+Since the construction of the biogas plant, Mr Strese has faced a new challenge every day.
+With a utilisation rate of over 97%, he has proven that he can master them all.

-Among the agricultural businesses in Thuringia, the Pfiffelbach Agricultural Society is already one of the larger ones.
-Here in the beautiful Weimar region, 85 employees work on the keeping of 900 dairy cows, the rearing of 1600 sows and the cultivation of the surrounding 5000 hectares of agricultural land.
+Among the agricultural enterprises in Thuringia, the Agrargesellschaft Pfiffelbach is already one of the larger.
+Here in the beautiful Weimarer Land, 85 employees are engaged in the keeping of 900 dairy cows, the rearing of 1600 sows and the cultivation of the surrounding 5000 hectares of agricultural land.

-When the EEG was passed in 2004 and a future for biogas emerged, farmers like Gunther Seidel began to think.
-There were enough animal excrements in his enterprise and with a biogas plant an additional constant source of income for the agricultural society could be created with inexpensive substrate employment.
-Milk prices were poor then as they are now, so it was necessary to take advantage of the opportunities offered by the EEG.
+When the EEG was passed in 2004 and a future for biogas became apparent, farmers like Gunther Seidel began to think about it.
+There was enough animal excrement on his farm and with a biogas plant it was possible to create an additional constant source of income for the agricultural society by using a cheap substrate.
+Milk prices were poor then, as they are now, so it was important to take advantage of the opportunities offered by the EEG.

 Successful biogas plants are characterised by high availability and a successful heating network.
-So also in Pfiffelbach!
-Here, the heat generated by the combined heat and power plants is naturally used to heat the fermenters, but piglet breeding, service water for cleaning milking equipment, office and social rooms and grain drying are also supplied from this heat network.
+This is also the case in Pfiffelbach!
+Here, the heat generated by the combined heat and power units is of course used to heat the fermenters, but also the piglet rearing, the process water for cleaning the milking technology, the office and social rooms and the grain drying are supplied by this heating network.

-The continuous improvement of the company is close to Gunther Seidel’s heart.
-Increasing biological and energetic efficiency is important to him, because it is not only about managing a business, but also about getting better every day.
-In Pfiffelbach, for example, the company cooperates with ATB Potsdam and the German Biomass Research Centre (DBFZ) in the field of optimal energetic utilization of the input substrates of a biogas plant.
+The continuous improvement of the business is close to Gunther Seidel’s heart.
+The increase in biological and energetic efficiency is important to him, because it is not just a matter of running a business, but of getting better every day.
+In Pfiffelbach, for example, the company works together with the ATB Potsdam and the German Biomass Research Centre (DBFZ) in the field of the optimal energetic utilisation of the input substrates of a biogas plant.

-The second half of the EEG will begin no later than 2018.
-It is not yet planned to make the plant more flexible, although here in Pfiffelbach the requirements of the EEG 2017 for a small proportion of maize in the substrate will be met as an example.
+The second half of the EEG will begin in 2018 at the latest.
+At present, there are no plans to make the plant more flexible, although here in Pfiffelbach in particular the requirements of the EEG 2017 for a low proportion of maize in the substrate are met in exemplary fashion.